 She was fifty-eight, and broken-hearted probably for the first time in her life.
 The lawsuits (which she finally won) took years to settle, so there would be many disappointments ahead.
 Life, nevertheless, went on, and Sarah was not one to get off the train.
 She kept moving forward.

 When she was thirteen, her grandfather died, her father became the duke, and the family moved to Blenheim.
-Socially isolated, except for mainly the company of her siblings — two younger sisters and a brother (who is presently the duke), poorly educated as upper-class British girls were at the time, Sarah was nevertheless a most curious individual.
-She loved to read (which became a lifelong habit) and her favorite hours were spent in the servant's dining hall where she could pretend to be reading while listening to the staff gossip.
+Socially isolated, except for mainly the company of her siblings — two younger sisters and a brother (who became the duke when his father died), and a brother Lord Charles who was a later arrival — twenty years after Sarah).
+The sisters were poorly educated as upper-class British girls were at the time, Sarah was nevertheless a most curious individual.
+She loved to read (which became a lifelong habit) and by the time she was a teen-ager, her favorite hours were spent in the servant’s dining hall where she could pretend to be reading while listening to the staff gossip.

 The most influential person in her life was Grannie (Consuelo), who after divorcing the duke in 1920, married a Frenchman named Jacques Balsan.
 I once asked Sarah if she thought her grandmother had a happy second marriage.
 Her immediate answer was approvingly matter-of-fact, “Oh, of course … it was her show.”